Amani al-Khatahtbeh

 Amani Al-Khatahtbeh (أماني الخطاطبة) is an American author, activist and tech entrepreneur.
-She is the founder of MuslimGirl.com, a blog for Muslim women.
+She founded MuslimGirl.com, a blog for Muslim women.
 In 2016, she was included in Forbes 30 Under 30 in Media for her work with MuslimGirl.
 She was named one of the 25 most influential Muslim Americans by CNN.
 She unsuccessfully ran in the Democratic primary for U.S. Representative for New Jersey's 6th Congressional district in 2020.

 Early years

 Al-Khatahtbeh was raised in New Jersey to Arab parents of Jordanian and Palestinian descent.
 When she was 13 years old, her family decided to move to Jordan due to concerns of increased violence against the Muslim community in the United States.
 After her mother fell ill, her family moved back to New Jersey to be closer to their relatives who still lived there.
 Back in New Jersey, she continued to feel closer to her Muslim identity and decided to wear the hijab as an act of resistance against Islamophobia.
 Due to the fact that there was no online community of young Muslim women, she decided to make her own and founded MuslimGirl.com in 2009 as a 17-year-old high school senior.
-With friends from her mosque, al-Khatahtbeh published blogs on the site.

 Following high school, she attended Rutgers University, graduating in 2014 with a political science degree.
 She then worked for a non-profit organization based in Washington, D.C. before moving to New York and briefly working for a major media organization.